Ando-Roid: Plot

 Reiji Matsushima is a genius physicist.
-He realizes that he and his fiancé Asahi Ando will be killed as the theory which he advanced.
+He realizes that he and his fiancé Asahi Ando will be killed as a result of the theory which he developed.

 One day, in the year 2013, Reiji dies in an airplane explosion & crash.
 He was a handsome and world-famous professor who studied wormhole theories.
 It is a mystery whether his research on wormhole theory caused his death or not.

 His fiancé Asahi is a capable career woman working at a large IT company.
 She is beautiful and smart, but she met Reiji and fell in love with him.
-Her days with Reiji were happy, but one day he dies and somebody tries to killer.
+Her days with Reiji were happy, but one day he dies and somebody tries to kill her.
 Asahi doesn't know why someone wants to end her life.

 Lloyd, who looks exactly like her dead fiancé Reiji, suddenly appears in front of her.
 Lloyd came from the year 2113.
 His mission is to protect Asahi from any risky situations.
 Without Asahi's knowledge, Lloyd fights to protect her.
 Lloyd doesn't know what "love" is and doesn't understand human anger or sadness.

 At first, Asahi doesn't like Lloyd, but slowly her feelings change.
 Lloyd also begins to develop feelings for her.